jonhue/turbolinks-animate/README.md

 * `turbolinks:animation-start` fires when an animation starts.
 The main Turbolinks Animate element can be accessed with `event.data.element`.
 Access the animation with `event.data.animation`.
 Access whether content appears or disappears with `event.data.disappearing`.

 * `turbolinks:animation-end` fires when an animation ends.
 The main Turbolinks Animate element can be accessed with `event.data.element`.
 Access whether content appeared or disappeared with `event.data.disappearing`.

 ---

+## Testing

+1. Fork this repository
+2. Clone your forked git locally
+3. Install dependencies

+    `$ yarn install`

+4. Run ESLint

+    `$ yarn eslint`

+---

+## Release

+1. Review breaking changes and deprecations in `CHANGELOG.md`
+2. Change the gem version in `package.json`
+3. Reset `CHANGELOG.md`
+4. Create a pull request to merge the changes into `master`
+5. After the pull request was merged, create a new release listing the breaking changes and commits on `master` since the last release.
+6. The release workflow will publish the package to NPM and GPR

+---